 Collector streets give organization to the street system within concession blocks, providing important linkages between local and arterial streets.
-Collector streets allow for convenient and efficient movement within and between adjacent concession blocks, are expected to carry moderate traffic volumes and should be continuous to ensure efficient traffic flow and provide effective routing for transit vehicles, bicycles and pedestrians.
+Collector streets allow for convenient and efficient movement within and between adjacent concession blocks, are expected to carry moderate traffic volumes and should be continuous to facilitate efficient traffic flow and provide effective routing for transit vehicles, bicycles and pedestrians.

-- 4.2.1.18.
-To ensure the development of a collector street network that provides for short to medium distance trips within the City in order to support and augment the capacity of the arterial street network. - 4.2.1.19.
-That major collector streets shall have a maximum of four through-travel lanes and that minor collector streets shall have a maximum of two travel lanes. - 4.2.1.20.
-To provide a minimum of 2 north/south and 2 east/west collector streets in new development, including grade-separated crossings of 400-series highways and rail corridors, to ensure that local travel between and within concession blocks is possible without the necessity of traveling on arterial streets, and to provide effective routing for transit vehicles. - 4.2.1.21.
-That all collector streets shall be considered as potential transit routes and shall be able to accommodate conventional bus-based transit service. - 4.2.1.22.
+- 4.2.1.20.
+To plan for the development of a collector street network that provides for short to medium distance trips within the City in order to support and augment the capacity of the arterial street network.
+Access to collector streets from abutting properties is permitted and controlled. - 4.2.1.21.
+That major collector streets shall generally have a maximum of four through-travel lanes and projected traffic volumes shall generally be in the range of 500 to 800 vehicles per hour in the peak hour and 5,000 to 8,000 vehicles per day.
+Minor collector streets shall generally have a maximum of two travel lanes and projected traffic volumes shall be less than 500 vehicles in the peak hour and 5,000 vehicles per day. - 4.2.1.22.
+Direct residential 4.2.1.22. frontage on minor collector streets is encouraged.
+Where direct frontage is not feasible, lots may be arranged so that side yards face the minor collector street ("flankage").
+Rear yards of residential lots shall not face onto a minor collector street. - 4.2.1.23.
+To provide a minimum of 2 north / south and 2 east / west collector streets in new development where feasible, including grade-separated crossings of 400-series highways and rail corridors.
+The purpose of these streets will be to provide for local travel between and within concession blocks without the necessity of traveling on arterial streets and to provide effective routing for transit vehicles. - 4.2.1.24.
+That all collector streets are considered potential transit routes and planned to be able to accommodate conventional bus-based transit service consistent with York Region's transit service planning process and with approved YRT service standards and guidelines. - 4.2.1.25.
 To support the provision of dedicated bicycle lanes, where feasible, on collector streets.